haroohie-club/ChokuretsuTranslationUtility/Documentation/HaruhiChokuretsuLib.md

     newGraphicsFile.Edited = true;
     grpArchive.Files[grpArchive.Files.IndexOf(currentFile)] = newGraphicsFile;
     ```
-* To add a file to a repo, simply instatiate a new file and use `archive.AddFile()`.
+* To add a file to an archive, simply instatiate a new file and use `archive.AddFile()`.

 ### `FileInArchive`
 This is the base class for all other file types.
 All `FileInArchive` types have the following properties:

 * `uint MagicInteger` &ndash; The "magic integer" in the archive header that contains the file's offset and compressed length.
 * `int Index` &ndash; The index of the file in the archive (not the same as its absolute position).
 * `int Offset` &ndash; The offset of the file in the archive.
 Contained in the MagicInteger.